boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 The `msg.payload` contains the value which is given back by the Data Layer Subscribe node.

 Rules exist how the Data Layer variant types are converted into the Node-RED JSON data types.
-A detailed overview is available in the [data type overview](./doc/DATATYPES.md).
+A detailed overview is available in the [Data Type Overview](./doc/DATATYPES.md).

 #### Output `msg.topic`